maghead/maghead/README.md

 LazyRecord
 ==========

+LazyRecord is an open-source Object-Relational Mapping (ORM) for PHP5.

+It allows you to access your database very easily by using ActiveRecord pattern API.

+LazyRecord uses code generation to generate static code, to reduce the runtime costs, so it's fast.

+LazyRecord is not like PropelORM, it doesn't use ugly XML as its schema or config file, LazyRecord uses simpler YAML format config file and it compiles YAML to pure PHP code to improve the performance of config loading.

+LazyRecord also has a simpler schema design, you can define your model schema very easily and you can even embed closure in your schema classes.

 <div style="width:425px" id="__ss_12638921"> <strong style="display:block;margin:12px 0 4px"><a href="http://www.slideshare.net/c9s/lazyrecord-the-fast-orm-for-php" title="LazyRecord: The Fast ORM for PHP" target="_blank">LazyRecord: The Fast ORM for PHP</a></strong> <iframe src="http://www.slideshare.net/slideshow/embed_code/12638921" width="425" height="355" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe> <div style="padding:5px 0 12px"> View more <a href="http://www.slideshare.net/" target="_blank">presentations</a> from <a href="http://www.slideshare.net/c9s" target="_blank">Yo-An Lin</a> </div> </div>

 Features